Nursultan Tursynov

 Nursultan Tursynov (born 30 January 1991) is a Kazakhstani Greco-Roman wrestler.
 He won the gold medal in the men's 85 kg event at the 2014 Asian Wrestling Championships in Astana, Kazakhstan and the silver medal in this event at the 2015 Asian Wrestling Championships in Doha, Qatar.

-He represented Kazakhstan at the 2020 Summer Olympics in Tokyo, Japan.
+Tursynov represented Kazakhstan at the 2020 Summer Olympics in Tokyo, Japan.
 He competed in the 87 kg event.
+He also competed at the 2024 Summer Olympics in Paris, France.